NayanMogra/Django/README.md

 # Django Blog
-Django Blog is a simple yet more than a basic blog website built using FLask.
+Django Blog is a simple yet more than a basic blog website built using Django.
-Follow the Steps to use flask blog
+Follow the Steps to use Django blog

 ****
 ## Local installation guide: